 At first glance, they appear too simple and obvious, but you will be surprised by the results.
 Details make perfection, and perfection is not a detail.
 Enjoy!

-1. Avoid rinsing your kefir grains
+1. Avoid rinsing your Kefir grains

-Moreover, rinsing kefir grains with tap water (most likely chlorinated) could do even more harm because chlorine will inhibit or temporarily stop their activity.
-Don’t be afraid, though; chlorine is unlikely to kill your kefir grains but will inevitably drive them out of biological balance, and you don’t want this!
+Moreover, rinsing Kefir grains with tap water (most likely chlorinated) could do even more harm because chlorine will inhibit or temporarily stop their activity.
+Don’t be afraid, though; chlorine is unlikely to kill your Kefir grains but will inevitably drive them out of biological balance, and you don’t want this!

-2. Periodically stir your kefir mix
+2. Periodically stir your Kefir mix

-The problem is that kefir grains tend to float on top of the brew.
-Once on top, the upper layer of kefir grains contacts the surrounding air and may dry out.
+The problem is that Kefir grains tend to float on top of the brew.
+Once on top, the upper layer of grains enters in contact with the surrounding air and dries out.